 Please kindly note that not all of our scheduled tasks are suitable for groups, so please get in touch and we can further discuss the best options for your specific group size together and to explain the booking arrangements for groups.

-During April and May we carry out a lot of workshop, carpentry and signage installation tasks that are not suitable for groups, but we have a great selection of team tasks back on offer from June onwards.
+During April and May we carry out a lot of signage and bench installation type tasks that are not suitable for groups, but we have a great selection of team tasks back on offer from June onwards.

 We have a separate corporate employee volunteering brochure which fully explains our corporate volunteering offer, which you will receive when you make a group enquiry.

-How you could support us from your sofa instead!
+You could support us from your sofa too!

 Files available to download

 Surrey Countryside Partnerships health and safety information for volunteers (PDF)